Kids in the Kitchen

 • Cheese on crackers

-• Baked apple with cinnamon and raisons and, if you like, Marshmallow Fluff
+• Baked apples with cinnamon and raisons and, if you like, Marshmallow Fluff

 • Cereal and milk

-• Pre-washed and cut bagged salad with dressing
+• Pre-washed and cut bagged salads with dressing

 • Nuts, sunflower seeds, trail mix